BlueQuartzSoftware/simplnx/wrapping/python/docs/source/API.rst

    + The file optionally can have a line of headers.
 The user can specify what line number the header is located.
    + The import can start at a user specified line number but will continue to the end of the file.

-   The primary python object that will hold the information to pass to the filter is the ReadCSVData class described below.
+   The primary python object that will hold the information to pass to the filter is the ReadCSVDataParameter class described below.

-   :ivar ValueType: ReadCSVData
+   :ivar ValueType: ReadCSVDataParameter

-   .. py:class:: ReadCSVFileParameter.ReadCSVData
+   .. py:class:: ReadCSVDataParameter

-      The ReadCSVData class holds all the necessary information to import a CSV formatted file into DREAM3D-NX.
+      The ReadCSVDataParameter class holds all the necessary information to import a CSV formatted file into DREAM3D-NX.
 There are a number of member variables that need to be set correctly before the filter will execute correctly.